junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### Channels & static objects are equivalent
 FALSE.
 Objects can be partially imaged between multiple speakers.
 But channels must have a 1-1 mapping to a speaker (except for C & LFE).
 This might be a problem with DTS-X 7.1.4 & non-7.1.4 speaker layouts

+### The distinction between objects and beds will be carried over to the home
+FALSE.
+Spatial coding for Atmos Home converts everything to objects.

+### Beds array at home
+FALSE.
+Due to spatial coding, beds don't array at home.
+If they did, the combination of spatial coding & arraying would make beds & objects sound unstable due to fluctuating object size.

+### Using beds only is fine since most users won't have more than a 7.1.2 system anyway
+FALSE.
+Due to the geometry & panning of beds, bed can only use half of the available area.
+Objects can use all of the area.
+The effect of objects can be heard on:

+- 5.1 & 7.1 systems (due to downmixing)
+- 7.1 wide & 9.1 2D systems
+- 7.1.4, 7.1.6 systems
+- 9.1.2, 9.1.4, 9.1.6 systems
+- **Headphone users** (due to 7.1.4 rendering)
+- or >90% users.

+The only users which won't hear the effect of objects are users with exactly 5.1.2 & 7.1.2 systems, or <10% users.

+### Beds can address all available speakers
+FALSE.
+There are some speakers that aren't a part of any array group so can't be addressed with beds, like WL WR, CL CR, BC.
+You must use objects to use the.

 ### If you have a 5.1.2 system, but have an object at height front, it will phantom image between front & height side speakers
 FALSE.
 It may play back using height speakers only (Atmos), or ELL (DTS-X).